-3.23 A key principle of the Council's Planning/Transport strategy is the ambition to link new developments to the existing walking and cycling networks, making improvements to those networks where necessary.
-Whilst all sites are expected to provide convenient and safe cycling and walking links, some sites have the potential to provide wider benefits with the creation of new links between communities or to strategic key cycle and walking routes.
-These individual requirements for walking and cycling measures are included within wider development principles for each proposed site allocation, and can be viewed in Appendix 1.

-- 3.24 There is already an extensive network of cycle routes crossing the City area, including a section of the National Cycle Network (Route 6) which runs parallel to the proposed Chalfont Road allocation site. - 3.25 A programmed package of infrastructure improvements which will help deliver a transformational change in the way citizens are able to travel around the City by bike is included in the D2N2 Strategic Economic Plan Infrastructure Programme for delivery 2015/16. - 3.26 The Nottingham Cycle Ambition Package (NCCAP) will have a major impact on how people travel to work, a reduction in congestion, the health of residents, as well as attracting investment through an improved transport network and public realm.
-In brief the package of measures includes: - North-to-south and east-to-west cross city cycle corridors - A network of cross city centre cycle routes - Investment in off road routes through parks and green spaces - Investment in our neighbourhood cycle facilities - 3.27 The Infrastructure improvements programmed for the Nottingham Enterprise Zone includes improved pedestrian routes across the site and linkages to local public transport services and surrounding areas, including a new pedestrian/cycle bridge over the railway line, an upgraded bridge over the Beeston Canal linking with the Big Track leisure route and upgraded cycle links.
+- 3.28 A key principle of the Council's Planning and Transport strategy is the ambition to link new developments to the existing walking and cycling networks, making improvements to those networks where necessary.
+Whilst all sites are expected to provide convenient and safe cycling and walking links, some sites have the potential to provide wider benefits with the creation of new links between communities or to strategic cycle and walking routes.
+These individual requirements for walking and cycling measures are included within wider development principles for each proposed site allocation, and can be viewed in Appendix 1. - 3.29 There is already an extensive network of cycle routes crossing the City area, including a section of the National Cycle Network (Route 6) which runs parallel to the proposed Chalfont Road allocation site. - 3.30 Nottingham City Council secured £6.1 million from the D2N2 Local Enterprise Partnership (LEP) process to invest in and kick start an overhaul of Nottingham's cycle facilities.
+The funding started in April 2015 and runs through to March 2018.
+The measures are being delivered in collaboration with a number of partner organisations. - 3.31 The Nottingham Cycle Ambition Package (NCCAP) will have a major impact on how people travel to work, a reduction in congestion, improve the health of residents, and attract investment through an improved transport network and public realm.
+In brief the projects include: - Enhanced north-to-south and east-to-west cross city cycle corridors; - A network of cross city centre cycle routes; - Improved off road routes through parks and green spaces; - Improved neighbourhood cycle facilities. - 3.32 The Infrastructure improvements for the Boots Enterprise Zone include upgraded pedestrian and cycle links, linkages to local public transport services and surrounding areas, including a new pedestrian/cycle bridge over the railway line, an upgraded bridge over the Beeston Canal linking with the Big Track leisure route and upgraded cycle links.